zeb3/Master-Thesis/README.md

 # Master-Thesis
-This folder contain my Project of Master thesis on Smart Governance
+This folder contains my Project of Master thesis on Smart Governance